garyttt/freeipa_puppet_foreman/README.md

 Unknown host ipa.example.local: Host 'ipa2.example.local' does not have corresponding DNS A/AAAA record OR
 Unknown host ipa2.example.local: Host 'ipa2.example.local' does not have corresponding DNS A/AAAA record

+To fix this, we can easily add 'example.local' DNS Zone in IPA GUI and the required 'ipa.example.local.' and 'ipa2.example.local.'
+DNS 'A' Resource Records (note the trailing dot).
+Once this is done 'ipa-replica-manage list' will show no error.
 ```

 # Install FreeIPA Client at multiple remote hosts